-A1 The guidance in this document is intended for laboratories involved in official control of pesticide residues in food and feed in the European Union.
-The document describes the method validation and analytical quality control (AQC) requirements to support the validity of data reported within the framework of official controls on pesticide residues and used for checking compliance with maximum residue levels (MRLs), enforcement actions, or assessment of consumer exposure to pesticides.
+A1 The guidance in this document is intended for laboratories involved in the official control of pesticide residues in food and feed across the European Union.
+This document describes the method validation and analytical quality control (AQC) requirements to support the validity of data reported within the framework of official controls on pesticide residues and used for checking compliance with maximum residue levels (MRLs), enforcement actions, or assessment of consumer exposure.